Run and Print Reports

 Change language and format of numbers, dates, and times

 By default, the language of text and format of numbers, dates, and times in a report are based on your working language and region settings, which are defined on the My Settings page.
 You can, however, change the language and format region on a case-by-case basis when you preview, print, or send a report.
-On the request page, select Advanced, then set the Language and Format region options as you want.
+On the request page, set the Language and Format Region options to your preference.
+You can also specify the language and region format to use by default for customers and vendors on their card pages.

 For more information about the My Settings page, go to Change basic settings.